ioerror/vula/IPv6.testing.md

 fdff:ffff:ffdf:2428:7c68:40e8:c2ad:bafa from :: dev vula table 666 proto static src fdff:ffff:ffdf:e3bf:2e05:d70f:d2f7:1fde metric 1024 pref medium
 ```

-In the example above, there are also existing ULAs (assigned by podman, in this
+In the example above, there are also existing ULAs (RFC 4193 Unique Local
-case).
-You can confirm that traffic between these IPs is also protected by
+Addresses) which have been assigned by podman.
+You can confirm that traffic
-vula:
+between these IPs is also protected by vula:
 ```
 root@vula-bookworm-test1:~/vula# ip route get fd54:f27a:17c1:3a61::3
 fd54:f27a:17c1:3a61::3 from :: dev vula table 666 proto static src fd54:f27a:17c1:3a61::2 metric 1024 pref medium